 Marquee events like carnivals that involve lots of planning and volunteers can do a lot to create excitement (and raise funds) for your school community.
-But it’s also nice to be able to throw together an event without a lot of planning—or expense.
-Try our ideas for events that are easy to execute and won’t break the bank.
+But it’s also nice to be able to throw together family event ideas without a lot of planning—or expense.
+These event ideas are easy to execute and won’t break the bank.

 Host a “Potluck” Crafts Night